eclipse-theia/theia-website/src/docs/user_ai.md

 ## SCANOSS

-The Theia IDE (and Theia AI) integrates a code scanner powered by SCANOSS, enabling developers to analyze generated code snippets for open-source compliance and licensing.
-This feature helps developers understand potential licensing implications when using generated code in the Chat view.
+The Theia IDE (and Theia AI) integrates a code scanner powered by SCANOSS, enabling developers to analyze generated code for open-source compliance and licensing.
+This feature helps developers understand potential licensing implications when using generated code.

 **Please note:** This feature sends a hash of suggested code snippets to the SCANOSS service hosted by the [Software Transparency Foundation](https://www.softwaretransparency.org/osskb) for analysis.
 While the service is free to use, very high usage may trigger rate limiting (unlikely for individual developers).
 Additionally, neither Theia nor SCANOSS can guarantee that no license implications exist, even if no issues are detected during the scan.